sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP152.png)

-Two additional options are available here, such as "Enable offline mode", which allows reviewers to download the entries to be reviewed into an Excel spreadsheet from their home page and upload it once they have partially or completely completed it.
+Three additional options are available here, such as "Enable offline mode", which allows reviewers to download the entries to be reviewed into an Excel spreadsheet from their home page and upload it once they have partially or completely completed it.
 It allows also the campaign owner to send e-mail notifications with this spreadsheet attached so that reviewers can work offline.
 This option is particularly appreciated when reviewers travel a lot or have no access to the company's IS for whatever reason (if they are contractors for example).
 Note that a same reviewer can work both online and offline if needed.

 The second option disables the campaign, so that it cannot be launched automatically or manually.
 You need to edit it and change the deactivation of this setting for it to work.
 This allows you to work on the configuration at a later date and perform a few additional checks before the review instance starts and notifications are sent automatically.

+The third option, "Attach Review to Timeslot" allows you to configure User Access Reviews (UAR) in Identity Analytics based on a fixed timeslot.
+The timeslot represents the state of user access at a specific point in time.
+As a result, the review will not take into account newer timeslots.
+Any entries that have been removed since the review began will still be included in the review.

 ![](./media/IAP152bis.png)